mjordan/islandora_feeds/modules/islandora_feeds_derivs/README.md

 A typical workflow for using Islandora Feeds to import data that will end up in MODS datastreams would be:

 1. Create a Drupal content type that has a text field for each element in the MODS records you want to populate.
-2. Test the content type by importing some test data from a CSV.
+2. Test the content type by importing some data from a CSV ile.
 Run the resulting OBJ datastreams against a stylesheet (externally, using your favorite XSLT processor) based on the one you are goin to use with the Islandora Feeds Derivs module.
 3. When you are satisfied with your offline tests, upload your stylesheet into the Islandora Feeds Derivs' /xml directory and configure Islandora Feeds Derivs to use your stylesheet to create MODS datastreams, to delete the OBJ datastream, and to set the preferred target collection and content models for your objects.

 ## XSL Stylesheets used by this module